alexelmejor2017/Roblox-Update-Notifier/README.md

+### PATCHED

+So, Replit decided to make an update so you can't run a Replit 24/7 for free anymore.
+Soon I will update this GitHub with a tutorial on another host, stay tuned.

 ### What is this

 This is a bot that every 5 minutes it will check the current version of the Roblox Client, if the version changes then it will send a message to the specified webhook.